 This Official Statement contains "forward-looking statements."
 These forward-looking statements include statements about the City's projections and future plans and strategies, and other statements that are not historical in nature.
 These forward-looking statements are based on the current expectations of the City.
 When used in this Official Statement, the words "estimate," "intend," "expect" and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements involve future risks and uncertainties that could cause actual results and experience to differ materially from the anticipated results or other expectations expressed in forward-looking statements.
-These future risks and uncertainties include those discussed in the "BONDOWNERS' RISKS" section of this Official Statement as well as under the caption "THE CID - Projected Debt Service Coverage of the CID Sales Tax Revenues."
+These future risks and uncertainties include those discussed in the "BONDOWNERS' RISKS" section of this Official Statement.
 The City undertakes no obligation to update any forward-looking statements contained in this Official Statement to reflect future events or developments.